Jääskeläinen, Tuula: Students’ experienced workload in higher music education

-Music students are known to have field-related physical and psychological demands in their studies, such as painful musculoskeletal conditions and performance anxiety, however, research-based findings of students’ experienced workload are lacking in higher music education.
-The primary aim of this study is to examine in a higher music education context how students in the Bachelor and Master levels experience workload in their studies and how their experienced workload is related to their proactive coping styles in different music genres.
-As research also indicates differences in music genres in learning music, the secondary aim is to investigate in the specific context of classical music genre how this kind of research-based knowledge can be utilised in the pedagogical development in higher music education institution.
-This will be achieved by investigating how the experienced workload and proactive coping styles of classical music students enrolled in Bachelor and Master levels studies are related to their experiences of instruction.
+Research-based findings of students’ experienced workload are lacking in higher music education although music students have field-related physical and psychological demands in their studies.
+The primary aim of this study is to examine in higher music education context how students experience workload in their studies and how students’ experienced workload, stress and proactive coping styles are related to genders, (Bachelor, Master, and Doctoral) levels, genres, and study programmes.
+The secondary aim is to indicate how this kind of research-based knowledge can be utilised in the pedagogical development in higher music education institutions by investigating how music students’ experienced workload is related to their experiences of instruction.

-Keywords: coping skills; experiences; genres; higher education; instruction; mixed methods; music students; student workload
+Keywords: coping styles; experiences; higher education; instruction; mixed methods; music student; stress; student workload